Visual Processing and Learning

 Vision is the ability to see clearly.

-Visual processing (or visual perception) is how the brain makes sense of what the eyes are seeing.
+Visual processing (or visual perception) is how the brain makes sense of what our eyes are seeing.

 For example: